safesaif21/310-Ai-Security-System/README.md

 # Project Setup Guide

-This guide explains how to set up a Python virtual environment for this project and how to activate it on different operating systems.

----

 ## 1. Create a Virtual Environment

 Run the following command to create a virtual environment named `.venv`: